OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:3

-but when they entered, they did not find the body of the Lord Jesus.
+yet upon entering, they could not find the body of the Lord Jesus.

 ## Luke 24:4